Last updated: 09/03/2021

 - “Special commercial flights” and charter flights routinely fly in and out of Baku.

-- A negative COVID-19 test result is required for passengers flying to or from Azerbaijan in order to check-in for their flight.
+- A negative COVID-19 test result is required for passengers over the age of 1 flying to Azerbaijan in order to check-in for their flight.
 In addition, as announced June 9, passengers over age 18 must have a COVID-19 passport (or a document confirming full vaccination against COVID-19 or immunity to COVID-19).
-The negative COVID-19 results must issued within 48 hours of departure.
+The negative COVID-19 results must issued within 72 hours of departure to Azerbaijan.
 For flight paths consisting of several different flights, the term “departure” refers to the departure time of the flight going directly to Azerbaijan.
 A negative COVID-19 test is required to depart Azerbaijan only as required by the destination country.
 Please review the official rules in detail before flying.

 Fines for Non-Compliance